trivalleycoders-org/events-client/README.md

 We like helping people learn so you know JS & CSS let's chat.

+What do we need right now?

-We aren't designers.
+- We aren't designers.
 If you are a designer who also writes CSS and wants to learn to style a React app, we are happy to teach you in exchange for your making our app look good.

+- Our server-side test coverage is good but our client-side coverage has fallen behind.
+If you would like a place to learn and/or practice writing test please let us know.

+- Help implementing design (i.e., css and JSX as needed)

+- Bug fixing

+- Work on future features.
+For example
+  - auto-complete for tags
+  - input masks
+  - making registration, login & account components more inviting (they are just edit boxes on page at the moment - so plain)
+  - Social media integration

 Contact us by opening an issue marked as 'question'